 Reconnect with the environment and with family and friends by camping in Georgia.
 Gone are the cares of traffic, errands, homework, school and those pesky grocery lists.
 Instead, enjoy fresh air, wildlife, lakes, rivers and get lost for a few hours on Georgia’s favorite trails.
 Consider these options for your next family trip.

 Keep in mind that many parks are taking precautions for guests’ safety by implementing new sanitation and social distancing procedures.
 Keep in mind that some park amenities, such as playgrounds, equipment rental or visitor centers, may be closed.
 Make your travel plans well in advance; remind your kids to social distance and wear masks when appropriate.

 State parks offer a range of housing options, from primitive campsites to cozy cottages—and everything in between.
 Located throughout Georgia, parks have zip lines, playgrounds, hiking trails, water activities, yurts and more to keep the whole family entertained.

-Travel to Brunswick for this escape spot, and hang out on the Altamaha River.
-Explore one of the bird watching trails to see what feathered friends you might find.
+Travel to Brunswick for this escape spot and relax on the beautiful Altamaha River.
+Swim, fish or explore one of the bird watching trails to see the local wildlife.

 Kampgrounds of America (KOA) has nine sites throughout the state, with each one meeting the standards of KOA and offering a variety of housing choices.